Game Show Studio comes with a variety of question set styles:

 Also consider using themed trivia from other sources, like board games that come with trivia questions.

 There are two main kinds of timers in the game (in addition to the timer for the Timed Round).
 After you read a question, you can start the timer, and it will count down from the Round Settings’ Time to Buzz In.
 After that timer expires, a sound will play, and the buzzers will become disabled for a brief period of time.
-This use of the timer is optional; the host can move on to the next question at his/her own pace instead of using this timer if that would be a better fit for the game.
-This timer can be hidden from the TV display by toggling the switch on the TV Pane labeled “Show Timer to Buzz In.”
+This use of the timer is optional; the host can move on to the next question at their own pace instead of using this timer if that would be a better fit for the game.
+This timer can be hidden from the TV display by toggling the switch on the TV Options screen labeled “Show Timer to Buzz In.”

 Making Corrections and Adjusting Team Colors